Airport transit visa

 Apply in person

-Provide the documents requested + 1 set of photocopies + fee (when applicable).
+Provide the original documents requested + 1 set of photocopies + fee (when applicable).

 Each visa applicant must include a pre-paid special delivery envelope (Up to 500gr) with his/her name and address, as all passports and documents will be only returned by post.Take note of the tracking number on the envelope for your own reference.